-Diagnosing an Uneven Bite after a Filling
+Diagnosing an Uneven Bite After a Cavity Filling

 When checking for a correct bite after a filling, simply close your teeth together and squeeze.
 This shouldn’t cause any pain or discomfort.
 You should also feel all of your teeth coming together at once.
 Try grinding your teeth together in various directions.
 You shouldn’t feel any discomfort here either.

 Your dentist performs this test in the office after he fills a cavity, but the composites used to create the filling can sometimes shift and become misplaced slightly.
 When this occurs, you can call your dentist and arrange a visit with a Sunday dentist if necessary.

 Various reasons for a teeth bite adjustment exist.
 And they can happen at any age.
 You have a family dentist who can treat everyone from the youngest to the oldest.
 No one has to live with an uneven bite when you have dentists to treat the problem.